notaryproject/notaryproject.dev/content/en/docs/troubleshooting.md

 Check the `Subject` info in the output.
 If it is the identity that signs the artifact, you need to add the `Subject` info into `trustedIdentities`.

-## I have configured trust policy, but I still get the error 'Error: signature verification failed: artifact "localhost:5000/net-monitor@sha256:xxx" has no applicable trust policy'
+## I have configured trust policy, but I still get the error 'no applicable trust policy'

 This error indicates that the `registryScopes` property is not correctly configured.
 This property contains a list of repository URIs, where the artifacts are stored.
 You need to make sure the signing artifact is stored in one of the listed repositories.
 If not, you need to add the missing repository URI in `registryScopes`, or you can add a new trust policy for the missing repository.